 SDSL stands for symmetric DSL, and its distinguishing characteristic is that the upload and download speeds are the same.

-Cable is very similar to DSL, however you use your cable television line instead of a phone line to connect to the internet.
+Ethernet Over Cable is very similar to DSL, however you the service will be provided over a coax cable infrastructure instead of a phone line to connect to the internet.
 Again, depending on the ISP or your internet package you could get vastly different speeds from another cable user.

 Tier 1 or T1 is a digital line that is usually private and used for businesses.
 The businesses that use T1 tend to have more control over their line than other options.
 It also is considered more reliable.
 Its speeds are roughly the same or lower than Cable and DSL, reaching up to 1.5Mbitps upload and download.
 This upload/download isn't amazing, however T1 lines do well for smaller businesses.